bentglasstube/Net-MPD/README.md

 - Arguments: \[$address\]

-Connects to the MPD running at the given address.
+Connect to the MPD running at the given address.
 Address takes the form of password@host:port.
 Both the password and port are optional.
 If no password is given, none will be used.
 If no port is given, the default (6600) will be used.
 If no host is given, `localhost` will be used.

-Returns a Net::MPD object on success and croaks on failure.
+Return a Net::MPD object on success and croaks on failure.

 ## version

-Returns the API version of the connected MPD server.
+Return the API version of the connected MPD server.

 ## update\_status

-Issues a `status` command to MPD and stores the results in the local object.
+Issue a `status` command to MPD and stores the results in the local object.
 The results are also returned as a hashref.

 # MPD ATTRIBUTES